Grammy Awards 1993

 [to the screeming crowd] I love you too.

 My childhood was completely taken away from me.
 There was no Christmas, there were no birthdays, it was not a normal childhood, nor the normal pleasures of childhood — those were exchanged for hard work, struggle and pain and eventually material and professional success.
-But as an awful price, I cannot re-create that part of my life.
+But as an awful price, I cannot re-create that part of my life, nor would I change any part of my life.

 However, today, when I create my music, I feel like an instrument of nature.
 I wonder what delight nature must feel when we open our hearts and express our God-given talents.
 The sound… of approval rolls across the universe, and the whole world abounds in magic.
 Wonder fills our hearts, for what we have glimpsed, for an instant, the playfulness of life.